raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.

-There are discussions about using DNS over the QUIC transport protocol {{?I-D.ietf-quic-transport}}.
-Specifications for DNS over QUIC are still preliminary and it is not yet known whether QUIC will provide a suitable transport for Session Signaling.

-Session Signaling messages relate only to the specific "session" in which they are being carried.
-A "session" is established over a connection when either side of the connection sends the first session signaling operation TLV and it is acknowledged by the other side.
+DSOP messages relate only to the specific "session" in which they are being carried.
+A "session" is established over a connection when either side of the connection sends the first DSOP
+TLV and it is acknowledged by the other side.
 While this specification defines and initial set of three TLVs, additional TLVs may be defined in additional specifications.
 All three of the TLVs defined are mandatory to implement.